Kevin DincherStrategic Adviser, Consultant, Coach and Change-maker

 Putting his observations into action, he shifted from providing direct service to nonprofit management.
 He began learning the ins-and-out of program development, the intricacies of strategic planning and the tools needed for improving effectiveness and the critical job of developing people.
 This work eventually led him to the West Coast where Kevin supplemented his already extensive education—which included a BS in Accounting, an MA in Philosophy and an MA in Counseling Psychology—with an MS in Organization Development.
 The road he took to get here was studious and long, but PiP couldn’t be more proud of the experience he brings with him.

-For more than 30 years now (longer than some of our team members have been alive), Kevin has been working to help people and organizations succeed.
+For more than 30 years now, Kevin has been working to help people and organizations succeed.
 He works with nonprofits in multiple arenas by coaching leaders, facilitating board retreats and strategic planning, conducting sustainability efforts and leading structural redesign efforts.
 However, it is not only nonprofit organizations that affect the vitality of our communities.
 Therefore, he has also provided these services to small family-owned businesses as well as to global Fortune 500 companies.

 Not only are we proud of how Kevin got here, we’re excited about where he ended up.
 With his added talents, wisdom and insight to strengthen the PiP team, he’s helping our communities get where they want to go.